Tame symmetric algebras of period four with small Gabriel quivers: Gabriel quivers

 Suppose now that $\bbQ=\bbQ_{3}$.
 Then $E$ has exactly one $2$-cycle connecting an isolated vertex with one of the $1$-regular vertices in a triangle.
 There is at least one, since $Q$ is connected, but no more, because $\bbQ$ has no pairs of $1$-vertices allowed by the rule (R4).

 Moreover, as in the case of a triangle $\bbQ_2$ for $n=3$, we can show that there are loops at both remaining vertices (using Lemma \ref{lem:3.1}).
-As a result, for $\bbQ=\bbQ_{3}$, the quiver $Q=Q_\Lambda$ has the form The quiver without dotted loop is denoted by $Q^{(3)}$, and the quiver with dotted loop, by $Q^{(4)}$.
+As a result, for $\bbQ=\bbQ_{3}$, the quiver $Q=Q_\Lambda$ has the form

+The quiver without dotted loop is denoted by $Q^{(3)}$, and the quiver with dotted loop, by $Q^{(4)}$.

 Now, consider $\bbQ=\bbQ_4$.
-As above, $\bbQ$ is a biregular quiver, and $Q$ has no loops at vertices $1$ and $2$ (otherwise we get a wild subquiver of type $K_2^\pm$ in covering).
-Moreover, there is no subquiver of $\bbQ$ isomorphic to $\bbQ_2$, thus by the Reconstruction Theorem, we obtain that $E=\emptyset$.
+As above, $\bbQ$ is a biregular quiver, and $Q$ has no loops at vertices $1$ and $2$, by the rule (R1).
+Moreover, there is no block of type $V_2$ in $\bbQ$, thus by the Reconstruction Theorem, we obtain that $E=\emptyset$.
 Hence $Q$ is also biregular, and it is obtained from $Q^\circ=\bbQ$, by adding loops at vertices $3$ or $4$.
-Actually, because $Q$ is biregular, we can use Theorem \ref{bireg1} to see (as for $\bbQ_2$) that there must be two loops in $Q$, because otherwise, the quiver $Q$ contains a forbidden $1$-vertex.
-Hence unique $Q=Q^{(5)}$ with $\bbQ=\bbQ_4$ is of the form
+Actually, $Q$ is biregular, so we can use Theorem \ref{bireg1} to see (as for $\bbQ_2$) that there must be two loops in $Q$, since otherwise, the quiver $Q$ contains a forbidden $1$-vertex.
+Therefore, the unique $Q=Q^{(5)}$ with $\bbQ=\bbQ_4$ is of the form

 Further, we exclude the case $\bbQ=\bbQ_5$.
 Indeed, suppose to the contrary that there is a GQT algebra $\La=KQ/I$ with shadow $\bbQ=\bbQ_5$ of the form